mapbox/osm-compare/comparators/README.md

 ### invalid-tag-combination
 Reports when a feature has two uncommon primary tag combinations.
 Ex: `0.06 %` of features with `building` also have `historic` tag.

+### water-feature-by-new-user
+Report when a new user creates a new water feature.